V-Sekai/k3s-auto-start-gitops/docs/decisions/2021-08-11-auto-start-k3s.md

-### Proposal Title

-Auto-installing iso image for k3s
+# Auto-installing iso image for k3s

 ### Context and Problem Statement